laminas/laminas-view/doc/book/view-event.md

 Class            | In method | Description
 ---------------- | --------- | -----------
-`Zend\View\View` | `render`  | It has a short circuit callback that stops propagation once one result return an instance of a Renderer.
+`Laminas\View\View` | `render`  | It has a short circuit callback that stops propagation once one result return an instance of a Renderer.

 ## ViewEvent::EVENT\_RENDERER\_POST